kevinmnm/ini_travel_website/README.md

 <a name="bug_fix"></a>
 ## Bug Fix
 This project took me about 10 days to complete.
 During the development period, a large amount of time was spent for some unfamiliar bug fixes.
-Among many bugs I faced, there were 2 marjor bugs I experienced with this project that took **arduous** amount of debugging.
+Among many bugs I faced, there are 2 marjor bugs I experienced with this project that took **arduous** amount of debugging.

 **1) Apache Server Configuration**

-As I'm using `Router History Mode`, I needed to
+As I'm using `Router History Mode`, and as this project is hosted through Hostinger under my main (portfolio) website, I needed to configure `publicPath` to indicate server fallback to `index.html`.
+This new concept wasn't too much of a hassle as I followed [Vue deployment documentation](https://cli.vuejs.org/guide/deployment.html#deployment) to add vue.config.js.

 ## Project setup
 ```